 The Gatorade Sports Science Institute in Barrington, Illinois published a study showing that 46 percent of recreational exercisers are dehydrated (Applied Physiology, Nutrition and Metabolism, June 2006).
 However, the study did not say that they were harmed, with good reason.
 There is no data anywhere to show that mild dehydration affects health or athletic performance.
 A person must lose a tremendous amount of fluid before it affects his performance (Medicine & Science in Sports & Exercise, October 2006).
 On average, a world-class marathon runner drinks less than a cup an hour during a race.
 This is far less than the amount recommended by the American College of Sports Medicine just a few years ago.
 On the basis of our present knowledge, it may not be safe for mediocre athletes to take in more than 800 cc per hour (3.5 cups).
 Recent studies show that fit humans can tolerate significant fluid loss before their performance suffers, and that most cases of muscle cramps are not caused by dehydration or salt loss.
 They are caused by muscle or nerve damage and can be controlled by stopping exercise and stretching the cramped muscle.

-Take sugar no more than five minutes before you start your competition.
-Do not take sugar earlier than that because when you eat sugar and your muscles are not contracting, you get a high rise in blood sugar that causes the pancreas to release large amounts of insulin.
+Sugar before Competition or Intense Exercise Take sugar no more than five minutes before you start your competition.
+Do not take sugar earlier than that because when you eat sugar and your muscles are not contracting, you can get a high rise in blood sugar that causes the pancreas to release large amounts of insulin.
 This can cause a drop in blood sugar levels that can tire you.
 On the other hand, exercising muscles draw sugar rapidly from the bloodstream without needing insulin, so taking sugar during exercise or just before you start usually does not cause the high rise in blood sugar levels.